 Leading from the drive position

-In this position, the human walks behind the drive line of the horse.
-The horse walks in front of his human, and the trainer walks diagonally behind the horse.
+In this position, the horse walks in front of his human, and the trainer walks diagonally behind the horse's drive line.

-The trainer can certainly be the leader in this “herd of two”.
-However, the advanced trainer can also give the lead to the horse.
-It is important that the human can take back the lead at any time.
+The trainer can certainly be the one that leads in this “herd of two” during this way of leading.
+Because also from this position it's possible to ask your horse to turn, slow down, speed up, etc. However, the advanced trainer can also give the lead to the horse.
+It's important that the human can take back the lead at any time.

-The liberty connection exercise “easy herding” is the ideal preparation for this lead position, but also the previous 2 lead exercises can help prepare you for leading from the drive position.
-In the drive positions (as with the others), we try to work mainly with body language, asking the horse to turn and to stop without much pressure on the head (from the lead rope).
+In the drive position (as with the others), we try to work mainly with body language, asking the horse to turn and to stop without no or as less pressure on the head (from the lead rope) as possible.